+0 1i

+C. Annual income does not include the following:

 - 1. Income from employment of children (including foster children) under the age of 18 years; - 2.
 Payments received for the care of foster children or foster adults (usually individuals with disabilities, unrelated to the tenant family, who are unable to live alone); - 3.
-Lump-sum additions to family assets such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), lump-sum payments for the delayed start of periodic payments received from Social Security/Supplement Security Income (SSI), capital gains and settlement for personal or property losses (see paragraph B.5 of this section); - 4.
-Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member: - 5.
+Lump-sum additions to family assets such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), lump-sum payments for the delayed start of periodic payments received from Social Security/Supplement Security Income (SSI), capital gains and settlement for personal or property losses (see paragraph B.5 of this section);

+- 4. Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - 5.
 Income of a Live-In aide, as defined in Section 2.18; - 6.
 The full amount of student financial assistance paid directly to the student or to the educational institution; - 7.
 The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - 8.
-Amounts received under training programs funded by HUD; - 9.
-Amounts received by a Person With a Disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS); - 10.
-Amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses (special equipment, clothing, transportation, child care, etc.) and which are made solely to allow participation in a specific program; - 10.
+Amounts received under training programs funded by HUD; Amounts received by a Disabled person that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain self-sufficiency (PASS); or

+Amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses (special equipment, clothing, transportation, child care, etc.) and which are made solely to allow participation in a specific program;

 A resident service stipend.
-A resident service stipend is a modest amount (not to exceed \$200.00 per month) received by a RAD PBV resident for performing a service for Agent, on a part-time basis, that enhances the quality of life in publicly subsidized housing.
-No resident may receive more than one such stipend during the same period of time; - 11.
-Compensation from State or local employment training programs and training of a family member as resident management staff.
-Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for a limited period as determined by Agent; - 12.
-Temporary non-recurring or sporadic income (including gifts); - 13.
-Reparation payments made by foreign governments in connection with the Holocaust (for all initial determinations and reexaminations carried out on or after April 13, 1993);
+A resident service stipend is a modest amount (not to exceed \$200.00 per month) received by a public housing resident for performing a service for Agent, on a part-time basis, that enhances the quality of life in public housing.
+No resident may receive more than one such stipend during the same period of time, or Compensation from State or local employment training programs and training of a family member as resident management staff.
+Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for a limited period as determined by Agent;